-array_read_write(statements) Helper function, gives the set of ArrayVariables that are read from and written to in the series of state- ments. arrays_helper(statements) Combines the two helper func- tions array_read_write and get_conditional_write_vars, and up- dates the read set. determine_keywords() A dictionary of values that is made available to the templated. get_array_name(var[, access_data]) Get a globally unique name for a ArrayVariable. get_conditional_write_vars() Helper function, returns a dict of mappings (varname, condition_var_name) indicat- ing that when varname is written to, it should only be when condition_var_name is True. has_repeated_indices(statements) Whether any of the statements potentially uses re- peated indices (e.g. translate(code, dtype) Translates an abstract code block into the target lan- guage. translate_expression(expr) Translate the given expression string into a string in the target language, returns a string. translate_one_statement_sequence( statements)

-continued nom previous page translate_statement(statement) Translate a single line Statement into the target language, returns a string. translate_statement_sequence(. ) Translate a sequence of Statement into the target language, taking care to declare variables, etc.
+array_read_write(statements) Helper function, gives the set of ArrayVariables that array_read_wrrce(statements) are read from and written to in the series of statements. arrays_helper(statements) Combines the two helper func- tions array_read_write and get_conditional_write_vars, and up- dates the read set. determine_keywords() A dictionary of values that is made available to the templated. get_array_name(var[, access_data]) Get a globally unique name for a ArrayVariable. get_conditional_write_vars() Helper function, returns a dict of mappings (varname, condition_var_name) in- dicating that when varname is written to, it should only be when condition_var_name is True. has_repeated_indices(statements) Whether any of the statements potentially uses re- peated indices (e.g. translate(code, dtype) Translates an abstract code block into the target lan- guage. translate_expression(expr) Translate the given expression string into a string in the target language, returns a string. translate_one_statement_sequence(statement_sequence) atements) translate_statement(statement) Translate a single line Statement into the target language, returns a string. translate_statement_sequence() Translate a sequence of Statement into the target language, taking care to declare variables, etc.

-array\read\write(statements)
+array\read\write (statements)